iann0036/cfnfmt/README.md

 ## Configuration

 cfnfmt uses a set of rules to allow you to customize your template styling preference.
-Each rule is independent from the others, and can be enabled, disabled or changes.
+Each rule is independent from the others, and can be enabled, disabled or changed.
 All these settings can be gathered in a configuration file.

 To use a custom configuration file, use the `-c` option: